-We further note that the representations, warranties and covenants made by us in any agreement that is filed as an exhibit to the registration statement of which this prospectus is a part were made solely for the benefit of the parties to such agreement, including, in some cases, for the purpose of allocating risk among the parties to such agreement, and should not be deemed to be a representation, warranty or covenant made to you or for your benefit.
-Moreover, such representations, warranties or covenants were accurate only as of the date they were made.
+We further note that the representations, warranties and covenants made by us in any agreement that is filed as an exhibit to the registration statement of which this prospectus is a part were made solely for the benefit of the parties to such agreement, including, in some cases, for the purpose of allocating risk among the parties to such agreements, and should not be deemed to be a representation, warranty or covenant to you.
+Moreover, such representations, warranties or covenants were accurate only as of the date when made.
 Accordingly, such representations, warranties and covenants should not be relied on as accurately representing the current state of our affairs.